buildit/bookit-api/README.md

 You will need to have a 1.8 JVM installed to run.
 Gradle will take care of the dependencies.

+## Architectural Decisions

+We are documenting our decisions [here](../master/docs/architecture/decisions)

 ## Quick Start

 ### Docker